Skip to content

 Once you have lodged a Form 2602 with ASIC, you should send the notice of the general meeting and explanatory statement to the shareholders.

-Furthermore, these documents must be provided to shareholders with 21 days’ notice of the meeting, or with short notice if the members agree.
+You must also provide the required documents to shareholders within 21 days notice of the meeting or with short notice if the members agree.

 5. Hold the General Meeting